Suggestions for infection control in the homecare setting

 Bring a change of clothes and change your clothes before starting the visit.
 After the visit change back.
 We do not have supplies of gowns as personal protective equipment, but you can accomplish this by changing your clothes.
 Then wash all clothes when you get home.
 During this time, it is a good idea to wash your clothes when you get home if you are just going out in public.

-If you would like to use glove and need them, please contact the office.
-If you get groceries for your client, we suggest that you try to order items for pick up as that is a way to eliminate public exposure.
 We would also like to reassure you that if there was a shelter-in-place order, your work is considered essential and you can continue to work.
 However, if you are sick please stay home.
 The only time we would ask you to stop working is if you are sick.
 Otherwise, you can continue to work using the precautions we have given you.
 However, if your client no longer wants you to come, we need to respect their wishes.

 Below are two links with information.